Red carpet, fashion and music: F1 launches its 2025 season Hollywood style

-LONDON — (AP) — Formula 1 is kick-starting its 75th anniversary season with music, glitz and glamor Tuesday as the race series aims to reach beyond a sports audience with a two-hour televised arena show.
+LONDON — (AP) — Formula 1 kick-started its 75th anniversary season with music, glitz and glamor Tuesday as the race series aims to reach beyond a sports audience with a two-hour televised arena show.

+Lewis Hamilton arrived wearing a tie in Ferrari red for his biggest event yet since joining the Italian team, before the seven-time champion emerged to rousing cheers in a full race suit to present the team's livery alongside teammate Charles Leclerc.

+Asked to pick a word to describe his mood ahead of the new season, Hamilton picked “invigorated, because I feel so full of life and so much energy, because everything’s new.”

+"Just focused on what’s up ahead.
+I’m so proud to be part of the team, something new and exciting for me."

-The F1 75 Live event at London's O2 arena is the first time the sport hosted its own large-scale launch event, rather than leaving it to the individual teams.
+The F1 75 Live event at London's O2 arena was the first time the sport hosted its own large-scale launch event, rather than leaving it to the individual teams.

-Drivers arrived on the red carpet for a televised two-hour show unlike any other event in F1 history.
+Drivers arrived on the red carpet for a show unlike any other event in F1 history which ended with all 20 drivers on a stage transformed into a grid, standing alongside cars in each team's 2025 livery.

-Lavish team presentations have included a James Bond parody for Aston Martin, a line of drummers with glowing sticks, cars sliding down the stage on motorized platforms and a comedy skit that played on Racing Bulls' sponsor-heavy full name.
+Lavish team presentations included a James Bond parody for Aston Martin, a line of drummers with glowing sticks, cars sliding down the stage on motorized platforms, a parade of title-winning McLarens, and a comedy skit that played on Racing Bulls' sponsor-heavy full name.

-Lewis Hamilton arrived wearing a tie in Ferrari red for the seven-time champion’s biggest event yet since joining the Italian team.

 The live crowd of F1 fans brought some unpredictability, with some boos for a mention of the governing body, the FIA, which has been in dispute with drivers over how it enforces punishments for swearing, and for Red Bull team principal Christian Horner.